svanimpe/icapps-tech-talk/README.md

 - [KituraKit](https://github.com/IBM-Swift/KituraKit) is an iOS client library for Kitura.
 - [Swift Blog](https://github.com/svanimpe/swift-blog) is an example project to help you get started with Kitura and deploy your projects to IBM Cloud.
 - [Server-side Swift](https://www.serversideswift.info) is an upcoming conference focused exclusively on server-side Swift.

-If you have any questions, please find me on Twitter as [@svanimpe](https://twitter.com/svanimpe).

-If you enjoyed the talk and want to support my open source work, please consider [becoming a patron](https://www.patreon.com/svanimpe).